keycloak/keycloak/examples/demo-template/README.md

 [http://localhost:8080/customer-portal/customers/view.jsp](http://localhost:8080/customer-portal/customers/view.jsp)

-This should take you to the auth-server login screen.
+This should take you to the Keycloak Server login screen.
 Enter username: bburke@redhat.com and password: password.

-If you click on the products link, you'll be taken to the products app and show a product listing.
-The redirects are still happening, but the auth-server knows you are already logged in so the login is bypassed.
+If you click on the products link, you'll be taken to the products app and see a product listing.
+The redirects are still happening, but the Keycloak Server knows you are already logged in so the login is bypassed.

-If you click on the logout link of either of the product or customer app, you'll be logged out of all the applications.
+If you click on the logout link of either the product or customer app, you'll be logged out of all the applications.

-If you click on [http://localhost:8080/customer-portal-js](http://localhost:8080/customer-portal-js) you can invoke on the pure HTML/Javascript application.
+If you click on [http://localhost:8080/customer-portal-js](http://localhost:8080/customer-portal-js) you can invoke the pure HTML/Javascript application.

 Step 6: Traditional OAuth2 Example
 ----------------------------------
-The customer and product apps are logins.
-The third-party app is the traditional OAuth2 usecase of a client wanting to get permission to access a user's data.
-To run this example open
+The customer and product apps use web forms for login.
+The third-party app is the traditional OAuth2 usecase of a client wanting to get permission to access user's data.
+To run this example open:

 [http://localhost:8080/oauth-client](http://localhost:8080/oauth-client)

-If you are already logged in, you will not be asked for a username and password, but you will be redirected to an oauth grant page.
-This page asks you if you want to grant certain permissions to the third-part app.
+If you are already logged in, you will not be asked for a username and password, but will be redirected to an oauth grant page.
+The page asks you if you want to grant certain permissions to the third-part app.

 Step 7: Try the CLI Example
 ---------------------------